ruzainachougle18/etch-a-sketch/README.md

 # etch-a-sketch
-Etch-A-Sketch game is created with HTML, CSS and Javascipt and bootstrap.
+Etch-A-Sketch game is created with HTML, CSS, Javascript and bootstrap.